josephsmithberger/XogotDocs/Documentation.docc/Manual/2d/2d_sprite_animation.md

 Drag the spritesheet into the Sprite's Texture property, and you'll see the whole sheet displayed on the screen.
-To slice it up into individual frames, expand the Animation section in the Inspector and set the Hframes to 6.
+To slice it up into individual frames, expand the Animation section in the Inspector and set the Hframes to `6`.
 Hframes and Vframes are the number of horizontal and vertical frames in your sprite sheet.

 @Image(source: "2d_animation_setframes.png")

 Now try changing the value of the Frame property.
-You'll see that it ranges from 0 to 5 and the image displayed by the Sprite2D changes accordingly.
+You'll see that it ranges from `0` to `5` and the image displayed by the Sprite2D changes accordingly.
 This is the property we'll be animating.

-Select the AnimationPlayer and click the "Animation" button followed by "New".
+Select the `AnimationPlayer` and click the "Animation" button followed by "New".
 Name the new animation "walk".
-Set the animation length to 0.6 and click the "Loop" button so that our animation will repeat.
+Set the animation length to `0.6` and click the "Loop" button so that our animation will repeat.

 @Image(source: "2d_animation_new_animation.png")

-Now select the Sprite2D node and click the key icon to add a new track.
+Now select the `Sprite2D` node and click the key icon to add a new track.

 @Image(source: "2d_animation_new_track.png")

-Continue adding frames at each point in the timeline (0.1 seconds by default), until you have all the frames from 0 to 5.
+Continue adding frames at each point in the timeline (`0.1` seconds by default), until you have all the frames from 0 to 5.
 You'll see the frames actually appearing in the animation track: